 This view can be seen as a middle way between the Platonic and Aristotelian tradition.
-The ground of moral truth is imminent in the natural world.
+The ground of moral truth is immanent in the natural world.
 But Reality is also transcendent, to the extent that it is not tied to any specific manifestation; our universe is just one possible manifestation of Reality.
 This doesn’t in itself explain moral knowledge.
 The ground of morality is brought closer to us, but we still don’t have an account of how I come to know about its goal-directed nature through moral intuition.
 My kidneys are pretty close to me, but intuition provides me with no insight into their nature.

 This is where panpsychism can help.
 On a non-panpsychist form of the container view, Reality is a general form of being, which can manifest as either mental or non-mental entities.
 On a panpsychist version of the container view, Reality can be thought of as pure, undifferentiated consciousness, while particular manifestations of Reality are specific forms of that pure and undifferentiated consciousness.

 The mere fact that I am a manifestation of Reality doesn’t entail that I have cognitive access to the essential nature of Reality.
 But if Reality is itself a very general form of consciousness, and my consciousness is a specific form of that general form of consciousness, it follows that Reality is present within my consciousness.
 This allows us to begin to make sense of how I might have intuitive access to the goal-directed nature of Reality.